clinical-meteor/cookbook/cookbook/pages.multi.md

 /client/libraries/homePage.js
 /client/libraries/aboutPage.js

-// this sturcture is sometimes given a MVC naming convention
+// this structure is sometimes given a MVC naming convention
 // and you'll see naming structures like this /client/view/homePage.less
 /client/view/aboutPage.less